w3c/wcag-act-rules/content/rules/36b590/proposed.md

 - `switch` or
 - `textbox`.

-**Note**: The list of applicable [semantic roles][semantic role] is derived by taking all the [ARIA 1.1][] roles that:

-- inherit from the [abstract][] `input` or `select` role, and
-- do not have a [required context][] role that inherits from the [abstract][] `input` or `select` role.

 ## Expectation 1

 Each test target either has no [form field error indicators][form field error indicator], or at least one of the [form field error indicators][form field error indicator] allows the identification of the related test target, through [text][], or through [non-text content][], or through [presentation][].

-**Note**: This rule does not test [form field error indicators][form field error indicator] shown on a different page than that of the test target.

-**Note**: A single [form field error indicator][] can be related to multiple test targets.
-For example, an error message at the top of a form can list all the form fields that are required and are empty.

-**Note**: A single test target can be related to multiple [form field error indicators][form field error indicator].
-For example, a text field can have a red border around it, an error icon adjacent to it, an error message below it, and another error message at the top of the form.
-All of these are error indicators for the same form field.

 ## Expectation 2